Korn Ferry Tour: Rules and results

 All Korn Ferry Tour tournaments operate similarly to typical PGA Tour tournaments in that they are all 72-hole stroke play events with a cut made after 36 holes.
-The cut on the Korn Ferry Tour is for the top 65 players and ties, unlike 70 for the PGA Tour.
+The cut on the Korn Ferry Tour is for the top 65 players and ties, which is the same as the PGA Tour.
 The fields are usually 144 or 156 players, depending on time of year (and available daylight hours).
 As with the PGA Tour, the winner of the tournament will get a prize of 18% of the total purse.

 Since this tour is a developmental tour, players are usually vying to play well enough to gain status on the PGA Tour.

 Until 2012, there were a number of ways of getting onto the Korn Ferry Tour: Top 50 golfers at qualifying school after the top 25 and ties, those who finished between 26th and 60th on the previous year's money list, 126–150th on the previous season's PGA Tour money list, and those who were formerly fully exempt on the PGA Tour in the recent past.
 Those without status can also earn enough to exceed 100th on the previous season's money list and earned unlimited exemptions for the remainder of the season.
 Around 14 open qualifying spots are given during the Monday of tournament week, and those who finished in the top 25 of a Korn Ferry event are automatically exempt into the next tournament.
 If a Monday morning qualifier wins an event, they will earn full-exempt status for the remainder of the season.
 Past PGA Tour winners aged 48 and 49 can play on the Korn Ferry Tour on an increased basis to prepare themselves for PGA Tour Champions, while former PGA Tour winners with limited status use the Korn Ferry Tour as a way to get back to the main tour.

 In 2007 Paul Claxton became the first man to reach US$1 million in Korn Ferry Tour career earnings.

-The Korn Ferry Tour offers Official World Golf Ranking points.
-The winner earns a minimum of 14 OWGR points (provided at least 54 holes are played) and 20 for the Korn Ferry Tour Championship.
-Starting in 2013, the other events of the Korn Ferry Tour Finals award 16 OWGR points to the winner.
-Tournaments shortened to 36 holes are given reduced values of ten points for regular season events and the win is considered unofficial.
+The Korn Ferry Tour offers Official World Golf Ranking (OWGR) points.
+From 2006 until August 2022, when the OWGR points system changed, the winner earned a minimum of 14 points (provided at least 54 holes were played) and 20 for the Korn Ferry Tour Championship.
+Starting in 2013, the other events of the Korn Ferry Tour Finals awarded 16 points to the winner.
+Tournaments shortened to 36 holes were given reduced values of ten points for regular season events and the win is considered unofficial.
+With the change in the OWGR system, there are no minimum points for any tour.
+In 2023, the winner's points ranged from 10.14 to 15.31, averaging 13.05.
+In 2024, the winner's points ranged from 11.08 to 14.63, averaging 13.13.